pwsdc/pwsdc.github.io/content/posts/2024-07-01-ninth-summer-meeting.md

 LLMs (large language models) are not much more than overpowered text predictors, and they draw their responses from a huge amount of data scraped from the internet.
 # Playdate Project
 ## Getting Started
-For the development process, Jon reccommended having a more stage-style approach (working on the most important things first, and then branching off into the smaller details).
+For the development process, Jon recommended having a more stage-style approach (working on the most important things first, and then branching off into the smaller details).

-He also reccommends using todo/kanban lists to clearly outline what all needs to be done.
+He also recommends using todo/kanban lists to clearly outline what all needs to be done.

 Having a specific design document will be very helpful to avoid misunderstandings with details; we'll most likely have a shared Word document describing them.
 ## Dividing Work